OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 If you ever have owned a japanese Sega Saturn game, some of the discs come with a fancy code on the inner ring

-### why?
-Due the coronavirus confinement, I had plenty of time to spare and so, I tried to reverse-engineering this code that always intrigued me.

-Successfully, must add.

 ### how?
-* The code is just a simple array of bits, 6 bits creates up to 64 different characters.
+* Code is a simple array of 6 bits, it can create up to 64 different characters.
-* The grid is numbered from 0 to 5 to adress each bit.
+* Grid is clearly numbered from 0 to 5 to adress each bit.
-* The code is used to encode each game id number, which are all unique.
+* Encodes each game ID number which are all unique.

 THE MATRIX GRID
 ```